256dpi/oauth2/README.md

 ## Example

-The [example](https://github.com/gonfire/oauth2/blob/master/example/server.go) package implements a complete in-memory OAuth2 authentication server.
+The [example](https://github.com/gonfire/oauth2/blob/master/example/server.go) package implements a basic but feature-complete in-memory OAuth2 authentication server.
 The example can be used as a template to build a custom implementation of an OAuth2 compatible authentication server.

 ## Installation